Social Determinants of Health

 Commission on Social Determinants of Health.
 2008.
 Closing the gap in a generation: Health equity through action on the social determinants of health.
-Geneva, Switzerland: WHO.
+Geneva, Switzerland: World Health Organization.

-Final Report of the Commission on Social Determinants of Health.
-Based on the premise that health is a basic human need and health equity is central to the achievement of health, this report presents a synthesis of available evidence on interventions to promote health equity.
-The recommendations issued focus on national and global action on the SDOH.
+Final report of the Commission on Social Determinants of Health.
+Based on the premise that health is a basic human need and that health equity is central to the achievement of health, this report presents a synthesis of available evidence on interventions to promote health equity.
+The issued recommendations focus on national and global action on the SDOH.

 Marmot, Michael, Jessica Allen, Peter Goldblatt, et al. 2010.
-The Marmot Review: Fair society, healthy lives.
-The strategic review of health inequalities in England post-2010.
+Fair society, healthy lives: The Marmot Review; The strategic review of health inequalities in England post-2010.
 London: Marmot Review.

-This report is based on synthesized evidence and argues that the reduction of health inequalities is an issue of fairness and social justice and formulates six policy objectives to support the reduction of health inequalities.
+This report is based on synthesized evidence and argues that the reduction of health inequalities is an issue of fairness and social justice; formulates six policy objectives to support the reduction of health inequalities.

 The authors suggest that political regimes with a higher commitment to redistributive policies and full-time employment have been generally more successful at improving health indicators, such as infant mortality rates.

 Whitehead, Margaret.
 2007.
 A typology of actions to tackle social inequalities in health.
-Journal of Epidemiology and Community Health 61.6: 473–478.
+Journal of Epidemiology & Community Health 61.6: 473–478.